 - a C.V.

 - an application coversheet (PDF).
 Use Adobe Reader to fill out and sign this form.
-(The Mac Preview application will not fill out this form correctly.)
+(The Mac Preview application may not fill out this form correctly.)
 Once you have the form saved to your desktop and open with Adobe Reader, click “Sign” to fill out the form.
 Click on “Place Signature” to sign the document, and then click “Done Signing” to finalize the document.
 Finally, click on the “Send Signed Document” button to submit the form to us.

 Candidates apply to the program during the spring semester.
-To be eligible for the program, candidates must gain admission to an RBS course, and they must be enrolled at UVA through the spring of the following academic year (e.g., a third-year UVA undergraduate applying in spring 2017 would attend a course at RBS in the summer of 2017, complete a project during the semesters spanning fall 2017 and spring 2018, and submit a final project in April 2018).
+To be eligible for the program, candidates must gain admission to an RBS course, and they must be enrolled at UVA through the spring of the following academic year (e.g., a third-year UVA undergraduate applying in spring 2023 would attend a course at RBS in the summer of 2023, complete a project during the semesters spanning fall 2023 and spring 2024, and submit a final project on 19 April 2024).
 Students cannot apply to the program during the same academic year in which they are graduating.

 Calendar for Applicants to the 2023–24 RBS-UVA Fellowship Program